Actress Jane Fonda spotted with Sen Baldwin after February fundraiser in Hollywood with fellow Democrats - ExBulletin

 However, Baldwin’s clothing differs from an Instagram post made by a fundraiser attendee, meaning the pair could have met after the fundraiser event.

-Fox News Digital reached out to the Baldwins campaign and a Fonda representative to ask if the photo was from the fundraising event or after, and if the meeting had anything to do with Fondas’ donation.
+Fox News Digital reached out to Baldwin’s campaign and a Fonda representative to ask if the photo was from the fundraising event or after, and if the meeting had anything to do with Fonda’s donation.

 Neither immediately responded to Fox News Digital’s request for comment.